codeconscious/codeconscious.github.io/_posts/2024-01-25-audio-conversion-ruby-script.md

 <script src="https://gist.github.com/codeconscious/6303eabac07bc29116b1a36a316f95f1.js"></script>

-To be fair, I'm pretty sure I could have done this in a terminal one-liner, but it was a nice little after-work exercise.
+To be fair, I'm pretty sure I could have done this in a single-use terminal one-liner, but it was a nice little after-work exercise and might prove helpful again.